-Buying a new house is one of the most exciting moments people can experience, but it is also one of the most stressful too.
+Buying a new house is one of the most exciting moments people can experience, but it can also be one of the most stressful, too.
 Such an important investment demands full attention to detail, especially to one of the most expensive appliances in your new home – the boiler.

 The first task of your investigation seems pretty obvious: a visual inspection.
 A nice-looking boiler in a tidy cupboard won’t raise your eyebrows.
 However, you should look closer and check for any signs of leaks, dampness, rust and even for patches of fresh paint.
 They can be an indication of a faulty boiler that might need fixing or replacing.